thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

   manufacturer's trust anchor is used for any number of devices,
 * the provisioning model is simpler and more robust since there is no need to notify the verifier about each newly manufactured device,
-* already existing and well understood revocation mechanisms (CRL, OCSP) can be used.
+* already existing and well understood revocation mechanisms can be used.

 The IAK's X.509 cert can be inlined in the PSA token using the `x5chain` COSE